abourbou/Dslr/README.md

 # Dslr
-Introduction project of Datascience and logistic regression
+Introduction project of Datascience and Logistic Regression